bchiang7/v4/content/about/index.md

   - Timber
 ---

 Hey there!
+I'm a software engineer who enjoys working at the intersection of engineering and design.
+I build excellent websites and apps that provide intuitive, pixel-perfect user interfaces, while also being scalable and efficient behind the scenes.

-I'm a design-minded, detail-oriented software engineer who enjoys bridging the gap between engineering and design.
-For the past 5+ years, I've been honing my craft in web development, building websites, web apps, working in the industry, and constantly learning.
-I strive to build apps that are scalable and efficient under the hood while providing intuitive, pixel-perfect user interfaces.
+For the past 5+ years, I've been honing my skills in web development &mdash; building websites, web apps, working in the industry, and constantly learning in this ever-changing field!

 Here's a few things I'm experienced with: